-Consider whether there is a need for mental health rst aid.
+Consider whether there is a need for mental health first aid.
 Show compassion for the injured person’s physical well-being.
 Try to calm him/her and if possible relieve his/her ’anxiety’.

 Shock and crisis reactions can arise hours and days after an event.
-Compassion and crisis relief are descibed in seperate instructions on mental health first aid, which can be found online at www.sdu.dk/sikkerhed.
+Compassion and crisis relief are described in separate instructions on mental health first aid, which can be found online at www.sdu.dk/sikkerhed.

 All cases of work-related personal injury must be reported to the injured person’s manager who, in collaboration with the working environment group, will register the injury with the Health & Safety Department, Human Resource Service.

 Initially assess the need for action in the event of fire: